mity/md4c/README.md

    in the specific situations.

- * On Windows, if preprocessor macro `MD4C_USE_WIN_UNICODE` is defined, MD4C assumes little-endian UTF-16 and uses `WCHAR` instead of `char`.
-This allows usage of MD4C directly within Unicode applications on Windows, without any text conversion.
+ * On Windows, if preprocessor macro `MD4C_USE_WIN_UNICODE` is defined, MD4C assumes UTF-16 and uses `WCHAR` instead of `char`.
+This allows usage of MD4C directly within Unicode applications on Windows, without any text conversions.

  * When none of the macros is defined, ASCII-only approach is used even in the listed situations.
 This effectively means that non-ASCII whitespace or